 Similar to how it would work when taking out an equity release plan, with a RIO or TIO, your loan will only be repaid when you are dead or have moved into long-term care, with your home being sold at either stage.

-A professional, trusted and dedicated later life mortgage advisor will be able to review your possible options and alternatives as a later life homeowner, advising on the most appropriate path to take, based on what you wish to achieve, as well as your future plans.
+A professional, trusted and dedicated later life mortgage advisor in Nottingham will be able to review your possible options and alternatives as a later life homeowner, advising on the most appropriate path to take, based on what you wish to achieve, as well as your future plans.

 To understand the features and risks of equity release and lifetime mortgages, ask for a personalised illustration.